openshift/installer/docs/user/ovirt/install_ipi.md

 - 16 RAM
 - 120 GB disk

-For 3 masters/3 workers, the target oVirt cluster must have at least:
+For 3 masters/3 workers, the target Cluster **must have at least**:
 - 96RAM
 - 24vCPUs
 - 720GiB storage